 Figure 3 displays which of these three drives the drivers preferred.
 Most drivers preferred the personalized AOD system.
 Some preferred the default AOD system and only a few preferred driving without AOD support.
 More precisely, 87.5% preferred driving with any of the two AOD variants compared to 12.5% who preferred driving manually.
-From this we conclude that the personalization of the gap suggestions to the individual driver very notably improves the acceptance of the AOD system.
+This clear preference for the personalized AOD system remained, when we split the drivers into two groups according to their individual critical gap.
+Both groups, with an individual critical gap smaller or larger than the 5.5 s default, clearly preferred the personalized system variant.
+From this we conclude that the personalization of the gap